sabadehghan/RickAndMorty/README.md

 - Redux: Used Redux to manage the application state and to make it easier to share data between components.

-- React-Slice: Used React-Slice to create a range slider for filtering the characters based on their status.
+- React-Slick: Used React-Slice to create a range slider for filtering the characters based on their status.

 - ApolloClient: Used ApolloClient to fetch data from the GraphQL API of the Rick and Morty API.